Contract Checklist

 2013 Legal Symposium: Contracting Requirements and Why They Matter

-Many divisions at UNC Charlotte engage volunteers to do work for the University.
-These volunteers are a valuable resource for the University.
-However, volunteers are not considered University employees and do not enjoy many of the protections of employees, such as Worker’s Compensation and the State Personnel Act.
-It is important that each volunteer understands the protections afforded, as well as the limits of those protections afforded, while volunteering for the University.
-In addition, it is important that each volunteer understands their obligations, such as compliance with University policies.
-Therefore, every University volunteer should sign a Volunteer Agreement.
+Many divisions at UNC Charlotte engage volunteers or unpaid interns to do work for the University.
+These volunteers or unpaid interns are a valuable resource for the University.
+However, volunteers and unpaid interns are not considered University employees and do not enjoy many of the protections of employees, such as Worker’s Compensation and the State Human Resources Act.
+It is important that each volunteer and unpaid intern understands the protections afforded, as well as the limits of those protections afforded, while doing unpaid work for the University.
+In addition, it is important that each volunteer and unpaid intern understands their obligations, such as compliance with University policies.
+Therefore, every University volunteer or unpaid intern should sign an Acknowledgement and Liability Release for Volunteers and Unpaid Interns.